 Participants work together to build the tallest free-standing tower with the resources provided by the facilitator.

 In this team building activity, the group has to devise a way to move as many “flying” cotton balls as possible into the “landing zone” indicated in front of them, using only the materials provided.

 Working in smaller groups, each group must create a team shield to establish a team identity (or any other subject you are trying to teach).

 Working in smaller teams, each team must record all the items listed on the scavenger hunt list within a set time period using a video camera.

-Team building activities are a great for developing communication, increasing the success of a team, motivating participants and keeping everyone a lot happier.
+Team building activities are great for developing communication, increasing the success of a team, motivating participants, and keeping everyone a lot happier.

 For step-by-step instructions, printable leader notes, and challenger briefs for over 30 of the best team development activities, check out our Team Building Activity Book, available as an instant download PDF.